Swift Current Museum Re-Opening Plan

 - Plexiglas barriers for staff service desks will be in place.

-- 2 metres of physical distancing between all individuals (visitors and staff) will be mandatory.
-Physical distancing indicators are present on the museum’s floors for reference.
-Keep 2 meters away from others and wait your turn to visit an exhibit.
+- Two metres of physical distancing between all individuals, visitors and staff, not from the same household will be mandatory.
+Physical distancing indicators are present on the Museum’s floors for reference.
+Keep two meters away from others and wait your turn to visit an exhibit.
 Always keep your group together and keep children within reach.
 Groups of 6+ may be asked to split into smaller groups.

 - Hand washing frequently will be encouraged and available in public washrooms.
 Hand sanitizer will be available.
-Washrooms will be checked hourly for cleanliness.
+Washrooms will be checked regularly for cleanliness.

-- Illness: Patrons will be instructed not to enter the building if they are experiencing cold or flu-like symptoms.
-Patrons observed by staff to have symptoms will be asked to leave.
+- Visitors will signs of illness, such as cold and flu-like symptoms, will be instructed not to enter the building.
+Visitors observed by staff to have symptoms will be asked to leave.

-- All outgoing purchases from the museum shop will be packaged in a single-use bag.
-Reusable bags will be discouraged, and staff will not be allowed to touch patron’s reusable bags
+- Outgoing purchases from the Museum shop will be packaged in a single-use bag.
+Reusable bags will be discouraged, and staff will not be allowed to touch a patron’s reusable bags

-- Regular disinfecting of commonly touched surfaces.
-Checklist to be completed on a half-hourly schedule.
+- Regular disinfecting of commonly touched surfaces will be completed.

-- No Food or Drink: As always, food and drink are not permitted in the museum.
-NOTE: There is no seating area in the lobby at this time so snacks will have to be enjoyed outside.
-Please use our picnic table on the east side of the building.
+- Food and drink are not permitted in the Museum.
+A picnic table is located outside on the east side of the building.

-- You will be asked for your contact information.
-Your information will not be used for promotional purposes and will only be shared with the Health Authority if required.
-No entry without providing this information.
+- Contact information may be gathered at time of entry.
+Your information will not be used for promotional purposes and will only be shared with the Saskatchewan Health Authority if required.

-Public Washrooms: One person or family will be allowed in public washrooms at a time.
-Commonly touched surfaces will be disinfected on an hourly basis with a more thorough cleaning 3x per day.
+One person or family will be allowed in public washrooms at a time.
+Commonly touched surfaces will be disinfected on a regular schedule.
+Visitors use the washrooms at their own risk.